Review: The Villas and Bungalows at Disney’s Polynesian Village Resort

 I used to recommend these longhouses for three reasons: balconies or patios in every room (standard second floor rooms at the rest of the Poly are missing balconies), nice positioning between the Magic Kingdom resort monorail and the walkway to the Epcot monorail, and an extra 50 square feet compared to rooms in the rest of the Poly longhouses, which extra space used to be all dedicated to the living area.

 The first two reasons still hold.
-Since most of the extra square footage seems to be dedicated to the bath and mini-kitchen area, the third reason morphs a bit—at the Studios, for about the same amount of money you get a divided bath and the microwave/toaster, and what seems (I’ll know more on this after my April visit) like a smaller overall living space—it looks to me a foot or two smaller than the living space in standard rooms.
+However, since now most of the extra square footage is dedicated to the bath and mini-kitchen area, the third reason morphs a bit—at the Studios, for about the same amount of money you get a divided bath and the microwave/toaster, and a smaller overall living space.

-Note that half of the rooms in Tokelau face the East Pool, which will be seeing major refurb after the refurb on the main Nanea Pool is completed late this spring.
+Note that half of the rooms in Tokelau face the East Pool, which is expected to see major refurb soon.
 If these rooms with a construction view are closed, I’d still go with Tokelau as the best standard view choice among the Studios at the Polynesian.
+If not, pick Pago Pago.

 BUNGALOWS AT DISNEY’S POLYNESIAN VILLAS & BUNGALOWS